 What is Lane Splitting?

 Lane splitting occurs when a motorcyclist passes one or more vehicles in the area between two lanes, often the area of the road where the road line is painted.
 Typically, motorcyclists will use lane splitting to avoid stopping in heavy traffic.
 A study by the University of California Berkeley has found that lane splitting may be safer for motorcyclists than riding in a lane traditionally, during periods of heavy traffic.

-Where is Land Splitting Legal in the U.S.
+Where is Lane Splitting Legal in the U.S.